Reasons for hope

 Hope is not stupid.

-My colleague, Paul Eitelman, did a nice job preparing our clients for the likely horrible news that will most likely greet us for the month of April each and every morning.
-Today, I would like to take a moment to talk about the reasons for hope.
+My colleague, Paul Eitelman, did a nice job yesterday preparing our clients for the likely horrible news that will most likely greet us for the month of April each and every morning.
+Today, I would like to take a moment to talk about reasons for hope.

 As we watch the horror show of economic data from around the world, it’s important to remember that there’s a purpose behind this damage.
 As we’ve said repeatedly, the economic damage is not a direct result of the virus itself.
 Rather it is primarily a result of the actions taken to mitigate the human health toll of the virus.
 Effectively, we are starving the economy in an effort to starve the virus itself.

 At the country level, China had 82,447 total diagnosed cases since the beginning of the outbreak, as of this writing.
-In the last seven days, they have reported a total of 106 new cases and 4 new deaths, according to the World Health Organisation.
+In the last seven days, they have reported a total of 106 new cases and 4 new deaths, according to the World Health Organization.
 In a country of 1.3 billion people, one could come to the very reasonable conclusion that they have successfully contained the virus.
 Constant vigilance will be required to ensure the virus does not relapse.

 Because Russell Investments also works with independent money managers around the world, we have a unique up-close view to activities there.
 Independently, our manager research analysts in Shanghai have collected some interesting comments from local Chinese asset managers.
 These are courtesy of our Russell Investment colleagues there: